Olamide27/alx-pre_course/README.md

-My first readme
+My first readme is really hard but pulling through
-Coding is bae